aidanwilliams01/arrays-and-looping-independent-project/README.md

 Test: "It should follow the logic of beepBoop, but the returned string should be in reverse order."
 Code: beepBoop(30);
-Expected Output: 'Won't you be my neightbor?, 29, 28, 27...Won't you be my neighbor?, Boop!, Beep!, 0'
+Expected Output: 'Won't you be my neightbor?, Boop!, Boop!, Boop!...Won't you be my neighbor?, Boop!, Beep!, 0'